 What if a function requires two systems?
 A function is not be allowed to require a system, which must be represented as a function requiring two functions, each of which can be satisfied by one system.

 Systems may not require another system, e.g., an SM-2 may not require a MK 41 Vertical Launch System (VLS).
-If a user desires to specify a system requiring another, that system requirement is an indication that the requiring system (e.g., the SM-2 in the prior example) requires a function that is provided by the required system (e.g., the MK 41 VLS).
+If a user desires to specify a system requiring another, that system requirement is an indication that the requiring system (e.g., the SM-2 in the prior example) requires a function that is provided by the required system (e.g., the MK 41 VLS may provide “host and launch Standard Missile”).
 It may be true that at the time of the specification, only one system could provide this functionality, but that does not mandate that another system in the future may not be able to provide the required functionality.
-By having systems require functions, the framework is made more robust to future developments.
+By having systems require functions, the framework is made more robust to future developments and can identify functions that may be of interest for future development in order to develop more robust architectures.

 Figure 6.
 Systems may not require Systems.